SaranshPK/RemoteTouchpad/README.md

 ## Features

-- Supports basic mouse operations like movement, click, and scroll.
+- Supports basic mouse operations like movement, click, double click, click and drag, double click and drag, and scroll.
-- Settings to control various parameters for a personalized experience.
+- Settings to control various parameters for your conveniance.

 ## How to Run